 Salvage crews remove large portion of commercial jet from river after deadly air collision near DC

 ARLINGTON, Va.
-(AP) — Salvage crews have removed a large portion of a commercial jet from the Potomac River near Washington’s Reagan National Airport after a midair collision last week that killed 67 people.
+(AP) — Salvage crews have removed a large portion of a commercial jet from the Potomac River near Washington’s Reagan National Airport on Monday, five days after a midair collision last week that killed 67 people.

 Authorities have said the operation to remove the plane will take several days and they will then work to remove the military helicopter involved in the crash.